virocon-organization/viroconweb/README.md

 **Conventions.** In our [Contribution Guide](https://virocon-organization.github.io/viroconweb/contributionguide.html) we summarize our conventions, which are consistent with PEP8.

+## Cite
+If you are using viroconcom in your academic work please cite it by referencing our SoftwareX paper.

+Example: Environmental contours were computed using the package viroconcom (version 1.2.0) of the software ViroCon [1].

+[1] A.F.
+Haselsteiner, J. Lemkuhl, T. Pape, K.-L. Windmeier, K.-D. Thoben:
+ViroCon: A software to compute multivariate extremes using the environmental contour method.
+Accepted by SoftwareX.

 ## License
 This software is licensed under the MIT license.
 For more information, read the